 The American Diabetes Association (ADA) recommends self-monitoring of blood glucose, also known as SMBG, for many people with diabetes.
-Your doctor may ask you to check your blood sugar at home if:
+Your doctor may ask you to check your blood sugar at home if you have:

-- You have type 2 diabetes and are on insulin.
+- Type 2 diabetes and are on insulin

-- You have been unable to meet your blood sugar targets when you go to the doctor for a fasting blood sugar test or A1C test.
+- Been unable to meet your blood sugar targets when you go to the doctor for a fasting blood sugar test or A1C test

-- You are or have been experiencing low blood glucose levels, with or without symptoms.
+- Or are experiencing low blood glucose levels, with or without symptoms.

 Why Should You Monitor Blood Glucose?

 Monitoring your blood glucose can provide you with important information that you cannot get without the test.
 If you are on basal insulin, SMBG can guide you on dose or timing changes that may be necessary.
 According to Harvard-affiliated Joslin Diabetes Research Center, patients with diabetes can use blood glucose testing to find out:

 - Whether you may need changes in medication prescriptions.

 - How your exercise and diet affect blood sugar levels.

 - If you need to change your routine when you are sick.